neandrake/spirc/README.md

 ####Overview
 * After connecting successfully to a server, a 'register' event is emitted on the client, which is the appropriate time to auto-join channels.
-* Messages received are _Reponse_ objects.
+* Messages received are _Inbound_ objects.
-* Messages sent are _Command_ objects.
+* Messages sent are _Outbound_ objects.
 * Messages are emitted from _Targets_, which can either be _Hosts_, _Channels_, or _Users_.
-* Event names are direct from the IRC specification, and can either be simplified string names such as 'PRIVMSG' or numbered codes such as '001' or '433'.
+* IRC Message events emitted from targets are directly named from IRC RFCs, but are prefixed with ':' character in order to differentiate from other events emitted from the target.
+Examples are 'PRIVMSG' or '433'.

 ####Examples
 Simple example of a bot that connects to a server, joins a channel, then echoes all messages received from the channel or PM back to the channel.